 News: Data released by the Reserve Bank of India (RBI) shows India’s current account deficit (CAD) reduced to 0.9% of GDP in the second quarter of 2019-20 from 2% in the first, primarily due to a lower trade deficit.

 Is it a reason to cheer?

-Current account is essentially a record of all trade, net transfers and earning transactions of a country with the rest of the world.
-Therefore, current account has four essential components.
+The current account is essentially a record of all trade, net transfers and earning transactions of a country with the rest of the world.
+Therefore, the current account has four essential components.